Clearwater Marine Aquarium: Manatees

+On November 10, 2025, CMA welcomed three new manatee patients from Cincinnati Zoo & Botanical Garden and the Columbus Zoo.
+One manatee, Sabal, was transferred to ZooTampa at Lowry Park on December 26, 2025, as she was not adapting well.
+The other two manatees, Orchid and Vora, were both released on February 17, 2026.
+Vora was released at Blue Spring State Park and Orchid was released in Crystal River.
+Both manatees were tagged with satellite tracking devices by the Clearwater Marine Aquarium Research Institute.

 North American river otters

-The aquarium currently has three North American river otters.
-Walle was rescued from the wild as an orphaned pup by a private individual, and was transferred to CMA after becoming too dependent on humans.
-Boomer arrived at the aquarium in 2018 from another facility, and he has become Walle's close companion.
+The aquarium currently has two North American river otters.
+Boomer arrived at the aquarium in 2018 from another facility, and he had become Walle's close companion.
 The newest otter, Opie, is a young otter kit that was attacked by a dog which left an injury to his right eye.
 Due to his rehabilitation at another facility, Opie lost instincts necessary to survive in the wild.
 He was brought to CMA in March 2024 to receive additional veterinary care.
-All three otters currently reside in the "Otter Oasis" exhibit at Clearwater Marine Aquarium.
+Both otters currently reside in the "Otter Oasis" exhibit at Clearwater Marine Aquarium.

+Walle was rescued from the wild as an orphaned pup by a private individual, and was transferred to CMA after becoming too dependent on humans.
+He arrived on November 19, 2012 and died on May 6, 2026 due to sudden illness.

 Pelicans

 Four great white pelicans, Ricky, Tyndall, Skylar, and Matthew, currently reside at the aquarium.
 They are the only aquarium residents that are not native to Florida.
 Ricky was trained by a film company to play the role of "Rufus" for the films Dolphin Tale and Dolphin Tale 2.